-In keeping with many cities in Scandinavia, Malmö has a huge bicyle culture which also probably explains why toned legs are part of the landscape in this neck of the woods.
+In keeping with many cities in Scandinavia, Malmö has a huge bicycle culture which also probably explains why toned legs are part of the landscape in this neck of the woods.

-In constrast, Malmö is not without its urban chic, with street art, exhibition centres and pop-up bars throwing a smattering of grit into the mix.
+In contrast, Malmö is not without its urban chic, with street art, exhibition centres and pop-up bars throwing a smattering of grit into the mix.

 As well as Copenhagen, Malmö has many other places of interest all within an hour’s reach of the city by train, including the historical university town of Lund, the beautiful harbour city of Helsingborg, and Ystad – arguably Sweden’s prettiest town.